The Manila Southwoods Golf & Country Club – Maters Course

 10th Par 4 429 yards

+A slight dogleg to the left.
 A shallow creek runs along the fairway on the right and forms a pond in front of the green.
 Compounding the difficulty is that the pond guards the entire right side of the green.
-There isn’t a single bunker on this hole.
+There isn't a single bunker on this hole but it is still a good hole and difficult too.
 This hole was selected as one of the best 500 holes in the world by US Golf Magazine in 2000.
-The championship tee is unique as it is floating in a pond.
+The championship tee is unique as it floats on a pond.

 10th island teeing ground